Recent changes to the Ukraine Schemes

-The United Nations predicts the invasion will lead to around 5 million refugees fleeing Ukraine.
+The United Nations predicted the invasion will lead to around 5 million refugees fleeing Ukraine.
 Many have so far travelled to neighbouring countries.
 There has been lots of focus on the UK’s response.

 We provide some answers here to commonly asked questions and outline some of the immigration options and concessions introduced in response to the war.
 There are options for Ukrainians outside the UK and for those who are already in the UK.

-Our team is providing pro bono advice as part of the Ukraine Advice Project UK.
+Our team has been providing pro bono advice as part of the Ukraine Advice Project UK.

 Please note that the questions and answers on this page are for general information only and must not be used as a substitute for legal advice.
 You should always take legal advice which is tailored to your specific circumstances.